 Having a holiday on the Gold Coast is many people’s dream come true.
 However, some people may find it hard to spend that much time in the concrete jungle.

-If you think you will fancy a break from the city to explore the outdoors, why not head across to Lamington National Park in your car hire on the Gold Coast?
+If you think you will fancy a break from the city to explore the outdoors, why not head across to Lamington National Park in your car hire Gold Coast wide!

 It will only take roughly 70 minutes at most from Broadbeach, making this a fantastic day trip.